bbatsov/batsov.com/_posts/2021-11-27-a-decade-with-jekyll.md

 another SSG (e.g. Hugo) when I can be writing new articles instead.
 Time is our most precious resource and the older I get the more I value it.

-Don't get me wrong, though - Jekyll is not standing still and it's certainly a more capable tool that it used to be in 2011:
+Don't get me wrong, though - Jekyll is not standing still and it's certainly a more capable tool than it used to be in 2011:

 - Jekyll plugins simplified a lot of common tasks (e.g. Atom feeds, pagination)
 - Working with themes is much easier than it used to be.
 I think distributing themes